sare84/weekly-report-gen/README.md

 ## Todo

 - Possibility to localize the app
+- Add checks for week between 1 and 52
+- Add the possibility to add the year to the CLI params
-- Add CLI methods for picking the weeks
+- Refactor the data usage for the weeks in the arguments

 ## Versions

 ### 0.0.8

-- Add CLI methods for picking the week
+- Added CLI methods for picking the week
   - Year is the current year
   - Week is the first input
+- Added CLI methods for picking the weeks

 ### 0.0.7